odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

 ## ZEncoders

+!!! warning

+    Support for encoders is early, and there are several bugs and limitations of the current system.

+    This is improving.
+You can see the state of this project [here](https://github.com/odisfm/zcx-core/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22Better%20encoder%20mappings%22).

 ZEncoders allow you to dynamically map encoders (knobs, faders, etc.) to parameters in Live.
 [With some exceptions](https://github.com/odisfm/zcx-core/releases/tag/v0.2.0-alpha.1), targeting of parameters with ZEncoders follows the same syntax as ClyphX encoder bindings:

 ```yaml